RF safety and

 other research reports about this topic are published every year in scholarly

-Two recent studies, including one published
+Two earlier studies, including one published

 in 2015 in a peer-reviewed academic journal, documented high rates of several